 How to Buy Universal Studios Japan Tickets

 There are several ways that you can buy tickets to Universal Studios Japan.
-There is always the official site, but I found it to be pretty confusing, even with the translated pages.
+There is always the official USJ website, but I found it to be pretty confusing, even with the translated pages.
 Still, it has the most accurate information, so this is definitely an option.
 You may also purchase tickets at the gate, but planning ahead saves time and staved off our pre-travel anxiety.
 The park entrance was crazy busy as this is one of the most popular theme parks in Japan!

 You can also buy through third-party vendors.
 Be very careful with this because some of these have poor reviews from customers.
 We booked park tickets and Express Passes through Klook.com for Universal Studios Japan as well as other nearby attractions.
 It had a great app and the experience was easy.
 We highly recommend Klook!